How to Get a Student Loan

 Start With Government Loans

 Student loans from government sources are probably your best bet.
 These loans will generally have lower interest rates, and some of the interest may be paid (subsidized) on your behalf while you’re in school.
-There are several benefits to government-backed loans including them being easier for you to qualify and have flexible repayment structures.
+There are several benefits to government-backed loans—they're easier to qualify for and have flexible repayment structures, to name a few.

 The drawback of government programs is that they may not cover all of your expenses.
 There are limits on how much you can borrow, and if you need more you’ll have to find it elsewhere.